 5. Credit or Debit Card Payment

-When you sign up with a Uber account you are required to use a valid credit or debit card.
+When you sign up with a Uber account you were required to use a valid credit or debit card.
 And your rides are charged to your account upon completion of each ride.

 This is considered a security advantage.
-So, you don’t have to carry cash with you and worry about having small bills.
+So, you didn’t have to carry cash with you and worry about having small bills.

-However, some taxi mobile apps like EasyTaxi also accept credit and debit card payments and are also cashless.
+However, some taxi mobile apps also accept credit and debit card payments and are also cashless.

 With Uber you won’t have the hassle of uncomfortably grabbing your wallet while sitting in the vehicle and counting the money before getting out.

-Uber drivers also don’t expect a tip, which is the same as taxi drivers in Colombia.
-So, you don’t have to think about tips when taking an Uber vehicle or with taxis.
+Uber drivers also didn’t expect a tip, which is the same as taxi drivers in Colombia.
+So, you didn’t have to think about tips when taking an Uber vehicle or with taxis.

-With Uber, everything is paid with your debit or credit card.
+With Uber, everything was paid with your debit or credit card.
 And you just comfortably step out the vehicle once you arrive, without having to think about paying or tipping.

-This receipt includes the time, date, breakdown of the fare, drive and a map showing the start and destination locations.
+This receipt included the time, date, breakdown of the fare, drive and a map showing the start and destination locations.

-You can also view a history of every ride you have taken on both the Uber mobile app and their website.
+You could also view a history of every ride you have taken on both the Uber mobile app and their website.